 Science is an exciting time in second grade!
 Students get to spend time in our middle school science lab to investigate friction, landforms, and animal adaptations.
 This is also the year that we get to watch caterpillars change into butterflies before our eyes!
 We take a trip to the zoo at the end of our animal unit in the spring to discover more about animal habitats.

 The Bible and our relationship with Jesus is woven all throughout our curriculum.
 We begin the year by learning about the Fruits of the Spirit and how we can display those fruits in our own lives.
 We talk about how we want to model our lives after Jesus and grow to look more like Him each day through our words, actions, and thoughts.
-We also spend the year learning the story of Moses from the time he is born until he brought the Ten Commandments down from the top of Mount Sinai.

 Third grade is an important transitional year.
 Students need constant encouragement and continued support, but they also need to be pushed toward independence.